Valerie Coleman

 Valerie Coleman is an American composer and flutist as well as the creator of the wind quintet Imani Winds.
 Coleman is a distinguished artist of the century who was named Performance Today's 2020 Classical Woman of the year and was listed as “one of the Top 35 Women Composers” in the Washington Post.
 In 2019, Coleman's orchestral work, Umoja, Anthem for Unity, was commissioned and premiered by the Philadelphia Orchestra.
 Coleman's Umoja is the first classical work by a living African American woman that the Philadelphia Orchestra has performed.

 Coleman is known for her many contributions to wind chamber music and with Imani Winds, she released a number of studio albums with the group, one of which was nominated for Grammy Award for Best Classical Crossover Album in 2005.

 A graduate of Mannes College of Music and taught by musicians such as Julius Baker, her compositions frequently incorporate diverse styles such as jazz with classical music and often incorporate political or social themes.
 Her piece Umoja in 2002 was listed as one of the "Top 101 Great American Works" by Chamber Music America.
 She is an alumna of the Chamber Music Society of Lincoln Center's CMS Two Fellowship program, and a laureate of the Concert Artists Guild competition.
+Coleman is represented by Charlotte Lee at Primo Artists.

 Early life and education

-Valerie Coleman was born and raised in Louisville, Kentucky, in the same West End inner city neighborhood that boxer Muhammad Ali grew up in.
+Valerie Coleman was born 3 September 1970 and raised in Louisville, Kentucky, in the same West End inner city neighborhood that boxer Muhammad Ali grew up in.
 Her father died when she was nine, and her mother raised Coleman and her sisters as a single working mother.

 From early childhood, Coleman had a love for music and a great interest in playing the flute.
 She started her formal music education in fourth grade, at age eleven.
 During her early years as a young musician, Coleman was interested in composing music.
 She started writing symphonies as a hobby, using a portable organ that she had at her home.
 By age fourteen she had written three full-length symphonies and won several local and state competitions, as well as participating as a flutist in youth orchestra.
 She is a graduate of Louisville Male High School.

 Coleman and all her sisters attended college, and she earned a double B.A. in theory/composition and flute performance from Boston University.
 She then graduated with a master's degree in flute performance from Mannes College of Music.
 Coleman studied flute with Julius Baker, Alan Weiss, Judith Mendenhall, Doriot Dwyer, and Mark Sparks, and composition with Martin Amlin and Randall Woolf.